GlenKPeterson/Paguro/README.md

 - As of 2014-03-08, all major areas of functionality were covered by unit tests.

 #Change Log
+2015-08-23 version 0.9.13 Renamed most methods in StaticImports.
+This is why I've been calling this *alpha*-quality code.
+The four methods map(), set(), tup(), and vec() comprise a mini data-definition language.
+It's wordier than JSON, but still brief for Java and fairly brief over-all.
+Of those four methods, only tup() uses overloading to take heterogeneous arguments.
+The other three are the only places in this project that use varargs.
+The unmod() methods have all been renamed to unmodSortedSet() or whatever to avoid overloading with the same number of arguments and bring it in line with Josh Bloch's Item 41.
+This project will be *alpha* still, at least until the new TransDesc code from the One-Off-Examples project is merged into here.
+That code should replace Sequence and View.

 2015-08-23 version 0.9.12 Removed `Transformable<T> filter(Function1<? super T,Boolean> predicate)`.
 See reasons in the "Out of Scope" section below.